rizqimtiaz/EcoOracle/README.md

 baseline tonnes of CO₂e, an initial credit issuance, and a starting price.

 ### 2. AI Vision Engine

+`lib/ai-vision.ts` simulates a per-ecosystem CV pipeline.
+For each parcel and timestamp it deterministically computes:

 | Index | Description |
 | ---- | ---- |
 | NDVI | Normalized Difference Vegetation Index (greenness proxy) |